×

 If you have not spent a lot of time in Hermanus, you should rent before even thinking about buying.
 We asked expats there about the buy vs. rent decision:

 "The decision to buy or rent a home in Hermanus, largely depends on your personal circumstances, financial situation, and long-term plans.
 If you plan to stay in Hermanus for a long period, buying a home could be a good investment.
 This is because property values in popular tourist destinations like Hermanus often increase over time.
 However, buying a home also comes with additional costs such as maintenance, insurance, and property taxes.
 It also requires a significant upfront investment.
 If you're not ready for these financial commitments, or if you're unsure about your long-term plans, renting might be a better option.
 Renting a home in Hermanus offers more flexibility.
 It's a good option if you're planning to stay for a shorter period or if you prefer not to deal with the responsibilities of homeownership.
 Renting can also be more affordable in the short term, as it doesn't require a large down payment.
 In conclusion, both buying and renting a home in Hermanus have their pros and cons.
 It's important to carefully consider your financial situation, lifestyle, and future plans before making a decision.
-Consulting with a real estate professional can also provide valuable insights and help guide your decision," said one expat in Hermanus.
+Consulting with a real estate professional can also provide valuable insights and help guide your decision," commented one expat who made the move to Hermanus.

 What cultural faux pas should I try to avoid making in Hermanus?